armory/documentation/_spinnaker/pacrd.md

 ## Artifacts

-An artifact is an object that references an external resource.
-It could be a Docker container, file in source control, AMI, or binary blob in S3, etc. artifacts in PaCRD come in two flavors:
+An [artifact](artifact-concept) is an object that references an external resource.
+Examples include a Docker container, a file in source control, an AMI, or a binary blob in S3.
+Artifacts in PaCRD come in two types:

-- **Definitions**, which contain all necessary information to locate an artifact.
+- **Definitions** contain all necessary information to locate an artifact.
-- **References**, which contain enough information to find a Definition.
+- **References** contain enough information to find a Definition.

 ### Defining Artifacts

-Defining artifacts are similar to how one would approach it through the Spinnaker web interface.
-At the beginning of a Pipeline definition, there is a field for defining expected artifacts where you can tell Spinnaker which artifacts you expect to be present.
-The following is a sample artifact definition that defines a single container image that is expected to be present as an input to the bake manifest stage:
+Define your pipeline artifacts in a section called `expected artifacts`.
+The following example defines a single container image that the pipeline expects as an input to the BakeManifest stage:

 ```yaml
 apiVersion: pacrd.armory.spinnaker.io/v1alpha1